helpfulengineering/devops/documentation/guidance/gsuite/collaborative-inbox-forwarding.md

 <sup>2</sup> If you encounter any login error, please try visiting https://accounts.google.com/DisplayUnlockCaptcha to authorize the account.

 ### 5. Input the verification code
-Just ask for it to a member of [#skill-software-devops](https://helpfulengineering.slack.com/archives/CV54M16QH).
+Just ask for it from a member of [#skill-software-devops](https://helpfulengineering.slack.com/archives/CV54M16QH).
 ![Step 4](/images/gsuite-group-forwarding-4.png)